Initiatives for Preventing Pollution

 (Unit: Tons)

-Target: all production facilities and R&D sites in Japan
+Target: All production sites and R&D sites in Japan